pfsense/docs/source/releases/2-0-new-features-and-changes.rst

 -  All of the NAT screens were updated with additional functionality
 -  Port forwards can now handle create/update associated firewall rules automatically, instead of just creating unrelated entries.
--  Port forwards can optionally use “rdr pass” so no firewall rule is needed.
+-  Port forwards can optionally use "rdr pass" so no firewall rule is needed.
 -  Port forwards can be disabled
--  Port forwards can be negated (“no rdr”)
+-  Port forwards can be negated ("no rdr")
 -  Port forwards can have source and destination filters
 -  NAT reflection improvements, including NAT reflection for 1:1 NAT
 -  Per-entry NAT reflection overrides